-In today’s fast moving world the amount of free time is decreasing.
-There is extreme shortage of leisure activities in families and for individuals.
+In today’s fast-moving world the amount of free time is decreasing.
+There is an extreme shortage of leisure activities in families and for individuals.
 Although people are becoming smart with time as in terms of technology usage, mastering their smartphones but ignoring the very fact of being emotionally intelligent.

 Emotional intelligence has to do with one’s ability to both recognise and control their own emotions while harnessing said emotions appropriately to have the most optimum reaction as situations dictate.
 It also has to do with one’s awareness of and sensitivity towards others’ emotions.